Zren/zren.github.io/kde_docs/widget-Setup.md

 {% capture label %}Folder Structure{% endcapture %}
 {% capture sectionLeft %}

-To start from scratch, first create a folder for your new widget somewhere in you coding directory (eg: `~/Code/plasmawidget-helloworld`).
+To start a new widget from scratch, first create a folder for your new widget somewhere in you coding directory (eg: `~/Code/plasmoid-helloworld`).

 Inside it create another folder called `package`.
 Everything inside the `package` folder will be what we eventually install to `~/.local/share/plasma/plasmoids/com.github.zren.helloworld/`.
 Eventually we will zip the contents of `package` and share them online.
 We can keep text editor files, build scripts, screenshots, etc outside the `package` directory.